 Whatever gifts the Holy Spirit has bestowed upon you is not exclusively for your own private advantage, benefit or profit, but for the common good or profit of all the believers.

-The Scripture declares that, “The manifestation of the Spirit is given to each one for the profit of all.”
+Paul aptly states, “The manifestation of the Spirit is given to each one for the profit of all.”
 (1 Cor.
 12:7 NKJV).

-Paul admonishes the church at Corinth, saying, “Even so you, since you are zealous for spiritual gifts, let it be for the edification of the church that you seek to excel.”
+Paul further admonishes the church at Corinth, saying, “Even so you, since you are zealous for spiritual gifts, let it be for the edification of the church that you seek to excel.”
 (1 Cor.
 14:12 NKJV).

 Spiritual gifts are not to be commercialized, merchandized or traded for material gains.
-But, they are to be exercised for the purpose of blessing, encouraging, strengthening and edifying God’s people.
+But they are to be exercised for the purpose of blessing, encouraging, strengthening and edifying God’s people.